-Muscular dystrophy is a group of genetic diseases that affect the nervous system and cause progressive muscle weakening and degeneration.
+Muscular dystrophy is a group of genetic diseases that cause progressive muscle weakening and degeneration.
 The primary muscular dystrophy symptom is muscle wasting (a decrease in muscle size and strength).

 Types of muscular dystrophy